BitchMcgee/A3_HW3_AmerongenN/README.md

-# A3_HW3_AmerongenN
+# Attack on AJAX
-Homework file working with AJAX
+Homework file working with AJAX.
+Purpose is to successfully fill the prof panel box with content to match the provided screenshot.